nguefackuriel/Text-Extraction-OCR-Tesseract/README.md

 Or manually download from: [tessdata](https://github.com/tesseract-ocr/tessdata/blob/main/fra.traineddata) and place the .traineddata file (e.g., fra.traineddata) into:

-to your system PATH variable (follow same steps as for Poppler).
+to your system PATH variable (follow same steps as for Poppler)

 #### ✅ Step 4: Verify Installation
 Run this in Command Prompt: